RobvanGastel/svg-priors/README.md

 # Stochastic Value Gradients with Priors
-A PyTorch implemenation of the SVG algorithm with extension of KL regularized, and behavior priors.
+A PyTorch implemenation of the SVG(0) algorithm with extension of KL regularized, and behavior priors.

 ## Setup
 Install the following packages.